abhimanyuPathania/lyrico/README.rst

 ====================

 Here are few points you should know before using ``lyrico``:

+- **Your tags** - ``lyrico`` uses metadata in your tags for building URLs.
+Hence your songs should be tagged with correct 'artist', 'title' information.

+  ``lyrico`` also assumes that you're using standard tags for each format (container) of your songs.
+For example, ``lyrico`` assumes that your ``.mp3`` files are using the standard ``ID3`` tags and only reads metadata for those.
+If you are using something like an ``APEv2`` tag with an ``.mp3`` file,  ``lyrico`` won't be able to read it and would log the pertinent error in the ``log.txt``.

+  You don't need to be concerned about this unless you have forcibly embedded non-standard tags in your songs with some other software. *Table of supported tags for audio formats is given above.*

 - **ID3 tag versions** - ``lyrico`` will convert any old ID3 tag to ID3v2.4 if ``save_to_tag`` is enabled.
 This is the default behavior of *mutagen*; the underlying dependency used by ``lyrico`` to read ID3 tags.